Bobby's World

 Bobby's World (originally known as The World According to Bobby) is an American animated comedy children's television series that aired on Fox Kids from September 8, 1990, to February 23, 1998.
 The show was created by Canadian actor/comedian Howie Mandel, who also performs the voices of both Bobby and his father Howard Generic.

-It was produced by Film Roman in association with Mandel's company Alevy Productions, Fox Children's Productions.
+It was produced by Film Roman in association with Mandel's company Alevy Productions and Fox Children's Productions.
 The theme song for Bobby's World was composed by John Tesh and Michael Hanna.

 Premise

-The series follows the daily life of Bobby Generic (/ˈdʒɛnərɪk/ JEN-ər-ik), with his very overactive imagination and how he sees the world.
+The series follows the daily life of a four-year-old Bobby Generic (/ˈdʒɛnərɪk/ JEN-ər-ik), with his very overactive imagination and how he sees the world.